latex3/latex3.github.io/latex3/code/index.md

 ## Bug reports

-You may raise any issues in the [Issue Tracker](https://github.com/latex3/latex3/issues).
+You may raise any issues in the [LaTeX2e Issue Tracker](https://github.com/latex3/latex2e/issues) and the [L3 Issue Tracker](https://github.com/latex3/latex3/issues).
 These issues are usually intended to report issues relating to the code, such as documentation clarifications, missed functionality, or bugs.

 ## Discussing it

-The concepts developed by the LaTeX3 development code, as well as their implementation, are under discussion on the mailing list ‘LATEX-L’.
+The concepts developed by the LaTeX development code, as well as their implementation, are under discussion on the mailing list ‘LATEX-L’.
 You can join this list, which is intended solely for discussing ideas and concepts for future versions of LaTeX, by sending mail to <mailto:listserv@URZ.UNI-HEIDELBERG.DE> containing the line

     SUBSCRIBE LATEX-L Your Name